Acumatica/Acumatica-Surveys/Installation & Setup Guide.md

 ## Demo Survey

-A new feature we added recently (September 2020) is you will be able to create a "Demo Survey" or sample which you can modify as necessary, giving you a starting point, rather than starting from scratch.
+A new feature we added recently (September 2020) will allow you to create a "Demo Survey" or sample which you can modify as necessary.
+This new feature provides you a starting point, rather than starting from scratch.

 Under Survey Preferences, you will now see a Create Demo Suvey Tab.